 All ropes course activities are conducted with proper safety equipment by trained staff.

 Campers participate in numerous swimming exercises, play water basketball, and other aquatic games during their activity time.
 The most popular activity at the pool is the water slide, which has two different slides: The twisting slide and the speed slide.
 By completing various skills campers also have the opportunity to earn different aquatics patches.
 There is a free swim at the pool before lunch and supper.

 Swimming at Camp Laney is supervised by American Red Cross certified lifeguards.

 Major sports focuses on both traditional games of touch football, softball and basketball, as well as Laney games of Zookerball, Tennis Baseball, Bombardment, Gladiator, and Nukem.
 Fundamentals and rules are taught; sportsmanship and hustle are stressed.
 Periods of instruction are brief, but individual help is given by staff when needed.
-The two tribes, the Apaches and Comanches, compete daily for tribe points.
-Points are awarded throughout the session and the tribe that earns the most points by the end of the session wins the tribe trophy.
+The two teams, the Apaches and Comanches, compete daily for points.
+Points are awarded throughout the session and the team that earns the most points by the end of the 2-weeks wins the session trophy.

 There are three major games at the Tennis activity; Tennis, Badminton, and Ping-Pong.
 Camp Laney has three hardcourts.
 Campers are instructed in the basics of the game – serve, forehand, backhand, rules, and keeping score.
 Counselors give group and individual instruction.

 During the tennis activity, campers may play ping-pong and badminton.
 Tournaments are held in all of these activities.